ModECI/MDF/docs/sphinx/source/api/export_format/PyTorch/PyTorch.md

 ## MDF to PyTorch

-To perform an MDF to PyTorch conversion, provide an MDF model as an input to the `mdf_to_pytorch` function which is available in [exporter.py](/src/modeci_mdf/interfaces/pytorch/exporter.py).
+To export an MDF mode to PyTorch, provide an MDF model as an input to the [mdf_to_pytorch](https://mdf.readthedocs.io/en/latest/api/_autosummary/modeci_mdf.interfaces.pytorch.exporter.mdf_to_pytorch.html#modeci_mdf.interfaces.pytorch.exporter.mdf_to_pytorch) function.

 The output of `mdf_to_pytorch` is a PyTorch model.

 ```
 mdf_to_pytorch(